Difference Between PA and Nurse

 PA is a certified person in graduation under the physician assistant course.
 Their scope of practice is based on the agreement they have signed with the physician.

-A nurse is someone who has done graduation from a nursing program and has certified.
+A nurse is someone who has done graduation from a nursing program and has been certified.
 The scope of practice of a nurse varies from state to state or country to country.
 They can re-certify after five years of practice.

 Comparison Table